panulogic/arsub/README.md

-Tests are coded in and executed by the static test() -method of the class 'Arsub' that is the exports of arsub.js.
+Tests are coded in and executed by the static test() -method of the class 'Arsub' defined in arsub.js.

 When the class is defined those tests are run.
 That happens